AndreuCodina/CrossValidation/README.md

 <a name="typed-errors"></a>
 ## Typed errors
 C# can't treat with errors in a proper way.
-Developers tend to reuse the same runtime exceptions (ArgumentException, Exception, MyServiceException...) over and over again with hardcoded messages with parameters, or reuse a general exception (AppException) that won't be logged by the global exception middleware.
+Developers tend to reuse the same runtime exceptions (ArgumentException, Exception, MyServiceException...) over and over again with hardcoded messages with parameters, or reuse a general exception (AppException) that will be logged by the global exception middleware.

 Why AppException?
 Because it's a general exception that can be used in any layer of your application, and its main goal is to express we handled an **expected situation**.
 For example, if we try to:
   - Create an user with an age less or equal to zero